 - Guarantee a safe distance not only at desks, but also in changing rooms and dining and meeting rooms.
 Avoid people sitting across from each other and enforce this by removing chairs.

 - Also with organised transport to and from the workplace, make sure that the safe distance can always be respected.
-Provide additional vehicles if necessary.
+Provide fixed places.